-- We believe that unfunded liability associated with the teacher retirement plan should be a shared responsibility of state and local government. - We support legislation that 1) establishes a mechanism for local appeal to the State of the calculated Local Composite Index (LCI); and 2) amends the LCI formula to recognize the land use taxation value, rather than the true value, of real property. - Concerning school facilities, we urge state financial assistance with school construction and renovation needs, and that the State discontinue seizing dollars from the Literary Fund to help pay for teacher retirement.
+• We support legislation that 1) establishes a mechanism for local appeal to the State of the calculated Local Composite Index (LCI); and 2) amends the LCI formula to recognize the land use taxation value, rather than the true value, of real property.

-Environmental Quality
+Environmental and Water Quality

-The Planning District's member localities believe that environmental quality should be funded and promoted through a comprehensive approach, and address air and water quality, solid waste management, land conservation, climate change and land use policies.
-Such an approach requires regional cooperation due to the inter-jurisdictional nature of many environmental resources, and adequate state funding to support local and regional efforts.
+The Planning District's member localities believe that environmental and water quality should be funded and promoted through a comprehensive approach, and address air and water quality, solid waste management, land conservation, climate change and land use policies.
+Such an approach requires regional cooperation due to the inter-jurisdictional nature of environmental resources, and adequate state funding to support local and regional efforts.
 Accordingly, we take the following positions:

+• We oppose legislation mandating expansion of the Chesapeake Bay Preservation Act's coverage area.
+Instead, we urge the State to provide legal, financial and technical support to localities that wish to improve water quality and use other strategies that address point and non-point source pollution.
+We also support aggressive state investment in meeting required milestones for reducing Chesapeake Bay pollution to acceptable levels.

+• We support state investment targeted to permitted dischargers to upgrade treatment plants, to aid farmers with best management practices, and to retrofit developed areas.

+• We support continued investment in the Stormwater Local Assistance Fund to assist localities with much-needed stormwater projects and in response to any new regulatory requirements.
+Any such requirements should be balanced, flexible and not require waiver of stormwater charges, and training should be available for local governments to meet ongoing costs associated with local stormwater programs.

-- We oppose legislation mandating expansion of the Chesapeake Bay Preservation Act's coverage area.
-Instead, we urge the State to provide legal, financial and technical support to localities that wish to improve water quality and use other strategies that address point and non-point source pollution. - We support the option for localities, as a part of their zoning ordinances, to designate and/or reasonably restrict the land application of biosolids to specific areas within the locality. - We support legislative and regulatory action to ensure effective operation and maintenance of alternative on-site sewage systems and to increase options for localities to secure owner abatement or correction of system deficiencies. - We support dam safety regulations that do not impose unreasonable costs on dam owners whose structures meet current safety standards. - The State should be a partner with localities in water supply development and should work with and assist localities in addressing water supply issues, to include investing in regional projects. - The State should not impose a fee, tax or surcharge on water, sewer, solid waste or other local services to pay for state environmental programs. - As the move to non-carbon sources of energy continues, we support the creation of stronger markets for distributed solar and authority for local governments to install small solar facilities on government-owned property and use the electricity for schools or other government-owned buildings located nearby.
+• We support the option for localities, as a part of their zoning ordinances, to designate and/or reasonably restrict the land application of biosolids to specific areas within the locality.

+• We support legislative and regulatory action to ensure effective operation and maintenance of alternative on-site sewage systems and to increase options for localities to secure owner abatement or correction of system deficiencies.

+• We support dam safety regulations that do not impose unreasonable costs on dam owners whose structures meet current safety standards.

+• The State should be a partner with localities in water supply development and should work with and assist localities in addressing water supply issues, to include investing in regional projects.

+• The State should not impose a fee, tax or surcharge on water, sewer, solid waste or other local services to pay for state environmental programs.

+• We support maintaining local authority to address impacts and choices associated with utilityscale installation of solar, wind and energy storage facilities.
+As the move to non-carbon sources of energy continues, we support the creation of stronger markets for distributed solar and authority for local governments to install small solar facilities on government-owned property and use the electricity for schools or other government-owned buildings located nearby.